lifeclips/macos-shortcuts-for-windows/README.md

 # autohotkey

-Use macOS style shortcuts on Windows.
+Use macOS-style shortcuts on Windows.